 Other possible complications in babies who have had BPD are:

 - Pulmonary hypertension (high blood pressure in the arteries of the lungs)

 - Long-term lung and breathing problems

 If your baby had BPD, watch for any breathing problems.
 Call your child's provider if you see any signs of a respiratory infection.

 To help prevent BPD:

 - Prevent premature delivery whenever possible.
 If you are pregnant or thinking about getting pregnant, get prenatal care to help keep you and your baby healthy.

-- If your baby is on breathing support, ask the health care provider how soon your baby can be weaned (gradually removed) from the ventilator.
+- If your baby is on breathing support, ask the provider how soon your baby can be weaned from the ventilator.

-- Your baby may receive a substance called surfactant to help keep the baby's lungs open.
+- Your baby may receive surfactant to help keep the lungs open.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.